Azure/AzOps/src/Comments-ado.md

 Remediation:

-You can [re-initialize](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/setup-azuredevops.md#discover-environment) your repository to pull latest changes from Azure by invoking GitHub Action.
-You can monitor the status of the GitHub Action in `Pipelines` section.
+You can [re-initialize](https://github.com/Azure/Enterprise-Scale/blob/main/docs/Deploy/setup-azuredevops.md#discover-environment) your repository to pull latest changes from Azure by invoking the Azure Pipeline.
+You can monitor the status of the Pipeline in `Pipelines` section.
 Upon successful completion, this will create a new `system` branch and Pull Request containing changes with latest configuration.
 Name of the Pull Request will be `Azure Change Notification`.

 - 1. Please merge Pull Request from `system`  branch in to your `main` branch.
 - 2. Update you feature branch from  main `git pull origin/main`